sullivtr/terraform-provider-graphql/README.md

 ### graphql_mutation
 #### Argument Reference
-- create_mutation_variables (Required): a map(string) of any variables that will be used in the mutation
+- `create_mutation_variables` (Required): a map(string) of any variables that will be used in the mutation
-- update_mutation_variables (Optional): a map(string) of any variables that will be used in the mutation
-- delete_mutation_variables (Optional): a map(string) of any variables that will be used in the mutation
+- `update_mutation_variables` (Optional): a map(string) of any variables that will be used in the mutation
-- read_query_variables (Optional): a map(string) of any variables that will be used in the reader query
+- `read_query_variables` (Optional): a map(string) of any variables that will be used in the reader query

-- create_mutation: (Required) the graphql mutation to be used for the create operation
+- `create_mutation`: (Required): the graphql mutation to be used for the create operation
-- update_mutation: (Required) the graphql mutation to be used for the update operation
+- `update_mutation`: (Required): the graphql mutation to be used for the update operation
-- delete_mutation: (Required) the graphql mutation to be used for the delete operation
+- `delete_mutation`: (Required): the graphql mutation to be used for the delete operation
-- read_query:      (Required) the graphql mutation to be used for the read operation
+- `read_query`:      (Required): the graphql mutation to be used for the read operation

+- `query_response_key_map`: list of string representing the hierarchy of your response object leading to the key that will be used during a terraform destroy operation.
+  See "Handling tf destroy operations" below in the outputs section.

 #### Outputs
 - query_response: The resulting response body of the graphql query